(It’s EASY, really!!)

 - On the main base, remove the long leather strips.
 After cleaning all the outside parts, use a pipe cleaner to push up into each tiny hole to remove any dirt.
 Some holes go through to the other side, some curve, so just try to clean and tap out any gunk you can get to.
 You can put it up to the light to see if the holes are opened.
 Put on the new leather strips.

 - Remove the pin from the main base of the pulsator.
-Discard the leather disk and replace with a new disk.
+Clean the leather disk or replace with a new disk.
 Put the pin back in.

 - Using the diagrams, reassemble the metal disks and sliders in the appropriate spots.